SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 ### Unit testing

 Unit testing is designed to help mitigate the risk of code changes.
 Unit tests are designed to be small in scope and they typically consist of testing individual methods and functions of the classes, components or modules used by your software.
-Unit tests are generally quick to run and are executed as part of a CI pipeline.
+Unit tests are generally quick to run and are executed in an automated manner as part of a CI pipeline.

 Unit tests are usually written by developers and external dependencies are mocked so that the tests only test the method or function of interest and not anything the method or function might depend on.